oracle-devrel/devo.tutorials/calico-with-oke.md

 terraform apply -auto-approve
 ```

-The calico installation script in terraform-oci-oke also handles the cases when you have more than 50 nodes in your cluster and and the number of replicas needed are calculated and scaled to accordingly.
+The Calico installation script in terraform-oci-oke also handles the cases when you have more than 50 nodes in your cluster and and the number of replicas needed are calculated and scaled to accordingly.

 ## Testing Calico